ManikyaAlister/ParAcT/README.md

 wanted the functions to vary over a different unit of time, like experimental blocks or days, simply change `data$Trial` to the appropriate column in the data set (e.g., `data$Block`, just make sure you include that column in your data).
+Just like in the original manuscript, in this tutorial we will only examine changes across time for two parameters: *a* (decision threshold) and *v* (drift rate).

 ``` r
 # As in the original study, we are only manipulating a and v across time.